 Writing exercises are part of our daily life.
 From writing a text, sending an email to academic essays, there’s always something to write.
-For students, having to write an essay can be a daunting task, more so, if you haven’t written for a while.
+For students, having to write an essay or activity like having to grammar check can be a daunting task, more so, if you haven’t written for a while.

 Luckily, with time, effort and practice, you get better.
 Whether you are writing a professional essay for academic purposes or as part of your college application, below are things you need to watch out: